funatsufumiya/ofxSol2Lua/README.md

 Lua with [Sol2](https://github.com/ThePhD/sol2) for openFrameworks

-**WARNING**: Currently this addon just provides libraries and minimal example (with no oF specific binding or no oF specific instructions), but now planning to provide more.
+**WARNING**: Currently this addon just provides only libraries and **MINIMAL** example (with no oF specific binding or no oF specific instructions), but now planning to provide more.
 (If you need full binding now, consider [ofxLua](https://github.com/danomatika/ofxLua).
 You can probably also use sol2 by copying `sol2.hpp` from [releases](https://github.com/ThePhD/sol2/releases/) into your code.)

 - Lua version: currently using LuaJIT 2.1 binary, but you can use Lua [v5.4.7](https://github.com/lua/lua/tree/v5.4.7) (included sources)